 The School of Professional Advancement awards the MLA degree following the successful completion of ten courses.
 These must include at least two core courses (designated MLAR), while students may be eligible to enroll in other graduate level liberal arts courses at Tulane.
 MLA students who wish to write a thesis in lieu of the tenth course may petition the Director to do so.
 Students may not apply more than two independent study courses toward graduation requirements for the MLA.
 Students must also submit an application for degree, available from the School of Professional Advancement Dean's office, at the beginning of the semester in which the student plans to complete all required coursework.

 Students admitted to the MLA program must maintain an overall grade point average of 3.00 or better to be considered in good academic standing.
 Students whose grade point average falls below 3.00 will be placed on academic probation and limited to a maximum of six credit hours in the subsequent semester.
 Students will be removed from academic probation when they earn an overall grade point average of at least 3.00.

 Students may apply one B- toward degree requirements; however, students who earn a second B- will be dismissed from the program.
 Students who receive a grade of C+ or lower in any coursework attempted will be dismissed from the program.

-Students in good standing may petition to transfer a maximum of nine credit hours (three courses) of graduate coursework from other colleges or universities to the MLA degree.
+Students in good standing may petition to transfer a maximum of nine credit hours (three courses) of graduate coursework from other accredited colleges or universities to the MLA degree.
 However, only courses with grades of B or better, completed within five years of enrolling in the MLA program, may be considered for transfer credit.